mhelkey/ecs171/ReadMe.md

 Our model is non-invasive and can be done at home, and this may allow less privileged communities to get a better understanding of their health.

 ## Conclusion
+We see from the results that the first neural network model was made redundant by our logistic regression models which ran much faster.
+We also saw that there was a major problem of the target not being balanced which we only really considered with our last model via random oversampling.
+One thing to consider is if other sampling strategies like [SMOTE](https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/) could yield better results instead of just duplicating randomly from the minority class.

+We could also approach the task with a different type of model.
+We were able to see some indication of the important factors of our oversampled logistic regression via the coefficients, but we could get another indication via methods of a Decision Tree learning.
+However, we would need to be cognizant of the sensitivity of this approach to overfitting and imbalanced data.
+We could then use a Random Forest model with [some sampling like stratified bootstrap](https://timvink.nl/post-balanced-trees/) to maybe get more stable results.
+With this sort of model, we could then interpret the hierarchical structure of the final resulting tree.

+Lastly, we could go back to an approach with a neural network.
+There was various tuning that could have been done for such a task like changing the structure of the neural network via the number of layers and activation functions, and there are also training parameters like optimizers, batch size, and number of epochs that might better minimize loss or be more stable in convergence.

 ## Sources